Stacktical/stacktical.github.io/_posts/2021-11-12-stacktical-dsla-developer-guide-p2-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 #### Re-run the DTK after initial install

-To quickly spin the DTK back up after install, open three console tabs and follow these steps:
+To quickly spin the DTK back up after install, open two console tabs and follow these steps:
 ```
 // in tab 1
 // navigate to the '/stacktical-dsla-developer-toolkit' folder and run:
-npm run custom-ganache
+npm run external-adapter

 // in tab 2
-// navigate to the '/stacktical-dsla-developer-toolkit' folder and run:
-npm run external-adapter

-// in tab 3
 // navigate to `/stacktical-dsla-developer-toolkit` folder and run:
 sudo chown -R YOUR_USER: /home/your_path_to_DTK/stacktical-dsla-developer-toolkit/services/chainlink-nodes
+sudo chown -R YOUR_USER: /home/your_path_to_DTK/stacktical-dsla-developer-toolkit/services/graph-protocol
 hh deploy --network develop --reset
 hh stacktical:bootstrap --network develop
 ```